Aritra-20/Twitter-Sentiment-Analysis/README.md

 Step 3: Fetch data from Twitter API in Python

-Step 4: Install tweepy, which provides a way to invoke certain HTTP endpoints without dealing with lowlevel details.
+Step 4: Install tweepy, which provides a way to invoke certain HTTP endpoints without dealing with low-level details.
 ![This is an image](Images/1.jpeg)

 Step 5: Authenticate with your credentials, which we can get once we have registered with a developers account.
 This step is essential for getting our data.